israelneverquits1029-source/Practice-repo/README.md

 Another random sentence

-## Local Development
+## Locally Developed

-1. Open index.html in your chrome browser.
+1. Open index.html in your browser.

+uhmmm, some additional stuff 0_0